MyThemeShopTeam/WP-Review/readme.txt

 = v5.3.1 (Apr 8, 2020) =
 * Improved Weeblramp plugin integration
-* Fixed wrong decimal of rating value in the schema
+* Fixed wrong decimal of rating value in the schema output
-* Fixed wrong schema settings title
+* Fixed some wrong option labels in the Schema Types

 = v5.3.0 (Jan 20, 2020) =
 * Added support for 19 different schema types, this update will fix the [Google SERP rating issue](https://webmasters.googleblog.com/2019/09/making-review-rich-results-more-helpful.html).
 Please make sure to edit old posts and change the default Schema Type.